Supporting the backbone of the digital economy while protecting consumers and system reliability

 To help improve planning and certainty for customers and the electricity sector, Transgrid is under taking additional due diligence across all available demand forecasts, with a particular focus on the treatment of potential data centre loads and other large emerging electricity users.

-Information is current as at June 2026.
+Information is current as of August 2026.
 Capacity status may change as connection applications progress and network studies are updated.